 You’d never know that a few hundred feet away was a beautiful Amish farm.

 Saturday was one of those days for us.
 We had to go to Target so I asked if we could go out and explore.
 Explore we did!
 We ended up driving in and around the Town of Glen.
 I am so lucky to have a husband who will stop in the middle of the road so I can take a picture!
 Or apologize for not being able to stop before I even had a chance to ask!

 Right after this was taken, I got an apology for not stopping to take a picture.
 I wasn’t sure I liked the view enough to ask him to stop.

 After taking that picture, we drove 100 ft or so and I saw a horse hooked up to a trailer and immediately realized it was an Amish farm.
 I immediately felt a ton of guilt and wanted to delete the picture.
 The view was stunning!
 But the Amish live a simple life dedicated to the “old” ways of living.
 They don’t believe in modern technology, their dolls don’t have faces, and they will not have their pictures taken.
 To them, they are a community that works together to take care of one another.
 Knowing how strong the Amish convictions are, I felt bad for photographing something that belonged to them.
 I decided to keep the picture as a reminder of how much we feel entitled.

 These are my most favorite pair of shoes.
 EVER!

-These kind of bridges are all over.
-For some reason, this one was mind tripping to look through.
+These kinds of bridges are all over.
+For some reason, this one was a mind trip to look through.

 Dirt Road Anthem and Ridin’ Roads are our lives in a song.
 Just not as sexy or smooth.
 These roads are rough and NOT FUN in the winter!